francois-roseberry/react-checkers/README.md

 # Checkers
-Simple checkers game built using React to practice
+Simple Checkers game built using React to practice